the French flag

 Summary: Being and Time

-In this major work, Heidegger, in dialogue with the earliest Greek thought, reopens a question that had been buried from the very beginning, from the moment it was first asked: the question of Being.
+In this major work, Heidegger, in dialogue with the earliest Greek thought, reopens a question that had been buried from the very outset—from the moment it was first asked: the question of Being.
 This leads him to develop an ontology grounded on radically new foundations: the existential analytic of Dasein.

-After finishing the work, one can only agree with the judgement of one of its translators, Emmanuel Martineau: Sein und Zeit is the masterpiece of this century.
+Having finished the work, one can only agree with the judgement of one of its translators, Emmanuel Martineau: Sein und Zeit is the masterpiece of this century.

 1 Our translation.
 The references for the quotations are available in the book Heidegger: A Close Reading